Giants Head Coach Ben McAdoo Stands Behind Josh Brown

 The New York Giants organisation continued to emphasise their support for Josh Brown after the police released documents where the kicker admitted to abusive behaviour towards his ex-wife.

 Giants Head Coach Ben McAdoo publicly criticised Odell Beckham Jr. last week for his excessive touchdown celebrations, calling his sideline antics an "unnecessary distraction".

 McAdoo had also previously expressed that he would be disappointed if any of his players decided to follow the precedent set by Colin Kaepernick to kneel for the national anthem.

-Yet this afternoon, despite stating in January that domestic violence was something he "won't tolerate as a Head Coach", McAdoo came out in support of disgraced kicker Josh Brown.
+Yet this afternoon, despite stating in January that domestic violence was something he would not tolerate as a Head Coach, McAdoo came out in support of disgraced kicker Josh Brown.